 The scope of accreditation includes postgraduate (master’s degree in nursing or doctor of nursing practice) training programs located within the United States that provide a minimum of one year of structured, intensive training in the service delivery setting that supports the transition from academic preparation to clinical practice at the advanced level as a nurse practitioner in primary care or specialty areas.

 These postgraduate programs are intensive, 12-month, full-time training experiences.
 The trainees are paid, credentialed staff in the service delivery setting.
 These postgraduate training programs are sponsored by practice-based institutions that are accredited by one or more recognized United States healthcare regulatory authorities (eg: Joint Commission on Accreditation of Healthcare Organizations (Joint Commission) or the Accreditation Association for Ambulatory Health Care (AAAHC)) with the scope, focus, and resources to provide training in the broad and specific clinical, interprofessional, and leadership competencies that are fundamental to safe, quality practice.
-Many of the programs are based on a patient-centered, primary care delivery model and hold additional certifications such as NCQA’s PCMH recognition.
+Many of the programs are based on a patient-centered, primary care or specialty care delivery model and hold additional certifications such as NCQA’s PCMH recognition.

 Length of review process: